Hike To An Abandoned Village And King's Hollow Tunnel In Ohio

 Hiking in Ohio can lead to some interesting pieces of the past.

 By now, you’ve likely heard of (and explored) the abandoned Moonville Tunnel.
 But did you know there’s also another abandoned railroad tunnel and ghost town remnants hiding in Athens County just a few miles away?
 Most people don’t, however, it’s just as intriguing to explore—and this one, thankfully, isn’t haunted.
 (Not that we know of anyway.)
-If you’ve ever wanted to explore an abandoned village in Ohio, what’s left of the small town of Mineral will likely satisfy your curiosity.
-It’s not as spooky as other abandoned and haunted places in Ohio, but it’s definitely fascinating.
+If you’ve ever wanted to explore an abandoned village along one of the most fascinating hiking trails in Ohio, what’s left of the small town of Mineral will likely satisfy your curiosity.
+It’s not as spooky as other abandoned and haunted places in Ohio, but it’s fascinating.

-So, what do you think?
-Would you explore this tunnel and abandoned village in Ohio?
+So, do you think this is one of the best hikes in Ohio?
+Would you explore this tunnel and abandoned trail?
 If you have, please share your photos and stories with us!

 Are there other hikes to abandoned places in Ohio?